mdsufz/gSpreadComp/usage_tutorial.md

 ## Introduction

 `gSpreadComp` is designed to work with genomes in fasta format and requires a metadata table in CSV format containing a target variable.
-For example tables and more details, please refer to [example_metadata_table_link] and [example_genome_fasta_link].
+For example tables, please refer to [example_metadata_table_link](test_data/02_metadata_gspread_sample.csv) and [example_genome_fasta_link](https://e.pcloud.link/publink/show?code=kZoUHsZq72qCkzuJmunUnT0JIdVTkqghAGV).
 To recover prokaryotic genomes from metagenomic samples, you can use tools like [MuDoGeR](https://github.com/mdsufz/MuDoGeR).

 ### Prerequisites

 Before proceeding with the tutorial, make sure you have:
 1. Genomes in fasta format.
 2. A metadata table in CSV format with a target variable.
+Your metadata table must be formatted correctly, i.e., including a column named "Library" to identify the source sample, a column named "Genome" to identify the genome, and a column named "Target" to identify your target variable.
+Refer to example [here](test_data/02_metadata_gspread_sample.csv)

 ### Modules and Steps